 Like the threshold of when certain values go from optimal to in the red.
 Especially when it comes to the “Recovery Time” metric.

 Some metrics are not well thought out.
-If every one of my recovery metrics are above what they were yesterday, and I slept more, why do I need more recovery time?
+If all my recovery metrics beat yesterday’s, and I slept more, why do I need more recovery time?

-I have a pretty good idea of my tolerance and response to training.
+I know my tolerance and response to training.
 Sometimes I’ll go on a light recovery hike on a day off.
 I’ve noticed that even a light bike ride or walk around New York City can elevate my heart rate and absolutely destroy my recovery and activity scores.
 Even though I feel great and ready to train the next day, Oura tells me to rest.

 Buggy Workout Importation